PSLmodels/Tax-Calculator/taxcalc/assumptions/ASSUMPTIONS.md

-# HOW TO SPECIFY ECONOMIC ASSUMPTIONS IN AN JSON ASSUMPTION FILE
+# HOW TO SPECIFY ECONOMIC ASSUMPTIONS IN A JSON ASSUMPTION FILE

 There is a way to specify in a text file the collection of economic assumptions about how individuals and the overall economy respond to a